AndrewAppleby1/arrays-hashes/README.md

 # arrays-hashes
-# This project is about arrays and hashes
+# This project is about arrays and hashes.